-The use of Key Language Uses (KLUs) is evident throughout the materials in the HMH Grade 7 English 3D curriculum.
-Beginning in the first lesson in the first unit of English 3D Language Launch Volume 1, students discuss the context and purpose of language.
-For example, in the Teacher's Guide for Unit 1, Lesson 1, teachers are encouraged to begin discussing and implementing procedures for partner discussion.
-This classroom routine helps students to become familiar with the types of language needed for partner discussion.
-The materials highlight how genres can be used to organize language and communication in disciplinary contexts.
+The use of Key Language Uses (KLUs) is evident throughout the materials in the HMH Grade 8 English 3D curriculum.
+Beginning in the first lesson of the first unit of Language Launch Volume 1, students discuss the context and purpose of language.
+For example, in the Teacher's Guide for Unit 1, Lesson 1, teachers are encouraged to begin procedures for partner discussion through setting expectations and modeling.
+This helps students to become familiar with the types of language needed for partner discussion.
+The materials highlight how genre is a way to organize language and communication in disciplinary contexts.

-In addition to providing opportunities for students to engage in communication for a variety of contexts and purposes, the Language 3D curriculum guides teachers to instruct on a variety of text types and genres including narrative writing and procedural writing.
-In English 3D Course B Volume 2, Unit 3, students are asked to interact with the types of language needed for informational summaries.
-Different types of text and multiple mentor texts provide students with exposure to, and practice with each key language use (KLU).
+In addition to providing opportunities for students to engage in communication for a variety of contexts and purposes, The Language 3D curriculum guides teachers to instruct on a variety of text types and genres including narrative writing and procedural writing.
+In Course B Volume 2, Unit 3, students are asked to interact with the types of language needed for informational summaries.
+Different types of text and multiple mentor texts provide students with exposure to, and practice with each KLU.